rasmusab/officialcocktails/officialcocktails.com/content/cocktails/bee_s_knees.md

 - Shake with ice to create a frothy texture
 - Garnish with a lemon twist for an extra touch of citrus flavor

-## Alcohol-free alternative to a Bee's knees
+## Alcohol-free alternative to the Bee's knees

 An alcohol-free alternative to the Bee's Knees cocktail could be a mocktail made with honey, lemon juice, and tonic water.
 To make the mocktail, simply mix 2 ounces of honey syrup (equal parts honey and water) and 1 1/2 ounces of fresh lemon juice in a shaker with ice.
 Shake well and strain into a glass filled with ice.
 Top with tonic water and garnish with a lemon wheel.
 You can also add a dash of bitters to add some complexity to the drink.
 This mocktail is refreshing, tangy, and slightly sweet – a perfect alternative to a classic Bee's Knees cocktail.